kdmukai/waxbadges/README.md

 # Technical Notes

+## Achievements are not NFTs
+The WAX blockchain is focused on its NFT (Non-Fungible Token) marketplace for digital collectibles like OpsSkins.
+Once an NFT is purchased on the marketplace the owner has the option to resell it as s/he sees fit.

+But achievements have different properties, the primary one being that they must be non-transferrable.
+Either you earned the achievement or you didn't; there's no buying your way into achievement bragging rights.

 ## Blockchain storage costs
 The structure above was carefully designed to minimize blockchain storage costs.
 There are _**numerous**_ pitfalls when storing data to the blockchain that could prove _**very**_ costly if done poorly.